jrcarl624/FriendConnect/README.md

 });
 ```

-Step 4: Run the following commadn in your terminal and include the absolute path for your `index.js` file
+Step 4: Run the following command in your terminal and include the absolute path for your `index.js` file

 ```tty
 $ node --es-module-specifier-resolution=node  --experimental-fetch ./path/to/file.js